AZERBAIJAN: Alternative service "not under discussion" despite latest ECtHR decision

 The latest decisions bring to 61 the number of known cases related to violations of freedom of religion or belief that have concluded at the ECtHR.
 In 39 cases the Court found violations or the regime admitted violations.
 In a further 11 cases, the regime paid compensation while not acknowledging violations (see below).

-Six cases from Azerbaijan related to the regime's violations of freedom of religion or belief – lodged by Muslims and Jehovah's Witnesses - are known to remain at the Strasbourg court (see below).
+Seven cases from Azerbaijan related to the regime's violations of freedom of religion or belief – lodged by Muslims and Jehovah's Witnesses - are known to remain at the Strasbourg court (see below).

 On 20 September, the ECtHR asked the regime questions about the oldest unresolved freedom of religion or belief case, lodged in 2012.
 This concerns the refusal of the State Committee for Work with Religious Organisations to re-register the Baku Jehovah's Witness community in the round of compulsory re-registration in 2009 (see below).